Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 mean of x mean of y
    35.100    33.088
 ```
-The p value measures the probability of making a mistake in rejecting the Null Hypothesis (H0), it stems from the statistical distribution adopted.
-If the p value is less than the significance level, then it is correct to reject the Null Hypothesis.
-The p value is the probability that the test statistic assumes an extreme value regarding the observed value when H0 is True.
+The p-value measures the probability of making a mistake in rejecting the Null Hypothesis (H0), where it stems from the statistical distribution adopted.
+If the p-value is less than the significance level, then it is correct to reject the Null Hypothesis.
+The p-value is the probability that the test statistic assumes an extreme value regarding the observed value when H0 is true.
 We are working with a significance level of 0.05 (Confidence Level of 95%).
 Here are the rules to be considered in our Hypothesis Test:

 * Low p value: strong empirical evidence against H0 (reject the null hypothesis)
-* High p value: little or none empirical evidence against H0
+* High p-value: little or none empirical evidence against H0

 In this case, we have failed to reject the null hypothesis, because the p-value is greater than the significance value.
-So, there is a high probability to not exist a significant difference between delays in our confidence interval.
+So, there is a high probability of not exist a significant difference between delays in our confidence interval.

-Considering our data, there is no estatistical evidence that DL has more delays than UA airline.
+By considering our data, there is no statistical evidence that DL has more delays than UA airline.

 Let's do the same, but now with B6 (JetBlue Airways) and EV (ExpressJet Airlines).

-First of all, we will create a bar plot for all airlines in our data, in order to see how they are distributed in the dataset.
+First of all, we will create an airline bar plot to see how its distribution.

 ``` r
 > barr_carrier <- ggplot(flights,aes(x=as.factor(carrier), fill = as.factor(carrier))) + geom_bar()